NGO Experts Logo

 Enhanced Visibility and Reputation

-Organizations holding 12A and 80G certificates often enjoy enhanced visibility and a stronger reputation in the philanthropic sector.
+Organisations holding 12A and 80G certificates often enjoy enhanced visibility and a stronger reputation in the philanthropic sector.
 This recognition can open doors to partnerships, grants, and other funding opportunities that might otherwise be inaccessible.

 Donor Confidence